 You can edit posts, pages, custom post types, comments, widgets and many more elements.

-Guest posting can be enabled with optional captcha security.
-Apart from post title, content and categories, tags, custom fields, custom taxonomies, post date and excerpt can optionally be entered.
-You can easily add images or video-clips to your posts without using the backend of your site.
+Guest posting can be enabled with free captcha security.
+Apart from the post title, content and categories, tags, custom fields, custom taxonomies, post date and the excerpt can optionally be entered.
+You can easily add images or video clips to your posts without using the backend of your site.

 Adds the capacity to edit your content from the front end of your WordPress blog using the styling of your blog.

-Using the excellent and lightweight NicEdit WYSIWYG editor component to give you full control over the look.
+Using the great and lightweight NicEdit WYSIWYG editor component to give you full control over the look.

 The main advantages over editing this way over the traditional method is that you can see your content exactly how it will appear using all the styles and formatting of your WordPress template, plus it’s far more convenient this way.

 One Quick Post is a WordPress/BuddyPress plugin that allows you to enable frontend posting on your blog; including for non-registered users.

 The great Front-end editor by scribu is changed only by CSS to a real inline editor.
 After login into the back office and going back to your front end you can edit your texts by double click as in scribu’s front-end editor.
 But now your editor panel is fixed above in your browser’s left corner and always present and the page looks as before, but now you can write in it.
 Above that edit panel you find an edit button – if your template supplies the class post-edit-link for it – for going into backend doing the job, you can’t do with the little editor.